-Life Cycle Impacts of Forest Management and Wood Utilization on Carbon Mitigation: Knowns and Unknowns Bruce Lippke et al., 2011
+Life Cycle Impacts of Forest Management and Wood Utilization on Carbon Mitigation: Knowns and Unknowns Bruce Lippke et al., 2011 with manufactured products.

 This short article, published in Carbon Management, examines the complexities in accounting for carbon emissions in life cycle analyses and offers information on the many different ways that wood can be used.